datacommonsorg/docsite/custom_dc/build_image.md

 Data Commons provides two prebuilt images in the Google Artifact Registry that you can download to run in a Docker container:

-- `gcr.io/datcom-ci/datacommons-services:stable`.
+- `gcr.io/datcom-ci/datacommons-data:stable` and `gcr.io/datcom-ci/datacommons-services:stable`.
 This is a tested, stable version but may be several weeks old.
-- `gcr.io/datcom-ci/datacommons-services:latest`.
+- `gcr.io/datcom-ci/datacommons-data:latest` and `gcr.io/datcom-ci/datacommons-services:latest`.
 This is the latest version built from head.

 If you want to pick up the latest prebuilt version, do the following: